SzymiYay/SzymiYay/README.md

 I am looking for an internship as a software developer.
 Availability from July 2023 and willing to continue working after the internship.

+I see myself as a programmer with a strong focus on creating good code that is easy to read, extend and maintain.
+I am also a proponent of TDD, an agile approach to the software development process.

 ## Skills and Experience:
 - Backend: Python, NodeJS, TypeScript, Databases
 - Frontend: JavaScript, HTML, CSS, React (basics)